AmbireTech/adex-protocol/OUTPACE.md

 Each channel is `(creator, deposit, validUntil, validators[], spec)`, where:

+What the validators sign (`signedState`) is `hash(channelHash, balancesRoot)`, where `balancesRoot` is a merkle root of `(balance1, balance2...)`.
+If we require inclusion proofs of extra information (e.g. related to events or the latest Ethereum block hash), then we should use a separate tree, and require that the validators sign `hash(channelHash, balancesRoot, extraRoot)` (if we include extra hashes in the balances tree, we allow attacks where the extra hash is actually a balance leaf).

-Each payment channel message is `(stateRoot, signatures)` and can be used to withdraw at anytime, as long as `signatures` are valid for a supermajority of the validators.
+Each payment channel message is `(signedState, signatures)` and can be used to withdraw at anytime, as long as `signatures` are valid for a supermajority of the validators.
 Unlike other payment channels, `sequence` is not needed.
 Because of the strict unidirectional property of the payment channel, any message can be used to withdraw at any time safely.

-What the validators sign is `hash(channelHash, stateRoot)`, where `stateRoot` is a merkle root of `(eventHash, balance1, balance2...)`.
-As you can see, other than the balances, a `latestEventHash` is included.
-Other state representations can be added to the `stateRoot` if necessary.

 An important aspect of this is privacy: even though micropayments happen on a per-event basis, the event history itself is only accessible to the validators.